AdobeDocs/commerce-admin.en/help/page-builder/introduction.md

 ---
 # Introduction to [!DNL Page Builder]

-[!DNL Page Builder] makes it easy to create content-rich pages with custom layouts that enhance your visual storytelling, and drive customer engagement and loyalty.
+[!DNL Page Builder] makes it easy to create content-rich pages with custom layouts that enhance your visual storytelling and to drive customer engagement and loyalty.
 Here are just a few of the many [!DNL Page Builder] features that are designed to improve quality, and reduce the time and expense of producing custom pages:

 - Advanced content tools
 - Full-page layouts for CMS pages, products, and categories